roadiz/docs/src/developer/first-steps/upgrading.rst

 Upgrading from Roadiz v2.1 to v2.2
 ----------------------------------

+Here is an extract for the `Changelog <https://github.com/roadiz/core-bundle-dev-app/blob/main/CHANGELOG.md#v220-2023-12-12>`_

 * Doctrine migrations are now the default method to upgrade all node-type related entities.
   You should run ``bin/console doctrine:migrations:migrate`` after updating your Roadiz dependencies.
 * Roadiz updated to API Platform new version and Metadata scheme.
 You must rewrite your api resource YAML